Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 - `Page.Preferences.Main` corresponds to `/preferences`
 - `Page.Teacher.Courses.Assignments.Main` corresponds to `/teach/courses/:id/assignments`

-In total, we have around 80 Elm apps that serve different Rails controllers.
-They consist of a mixture of normal applications and single page applications.
-By adapting the Rails motto "convention over configuration" we're confident we can scale this approach indefinitely.
-Let's take a deeper look!
+In total, we have over a hundred Elm apps that serve different Rails controllers.
+They consist of a mixture of normal Elm applications and single-page applications.
+By adapting the Rails motto of "convention over configuration" we're pretty confident we can scale this approach indefinitely.

-## Our Elm apps
+## Our Elm programs

 At this point, you probably won't be surprised to learn that we use a custom wrapper as the entrypoint of our Elm programs.
 Here is how it looks